anerip98/fraudulent-credit-card-transaction-detection/README.md

 # Fraudulent Credit Card Transaction Detection

-This work was done for the Machine Learning for TData Mining Course at DA-IICT.
+This work was done for the Machine Learning for Data Mining Course at DA-IICT.

 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase